Electron-Minecraft-Launcher/EML-Lib/README.md

 `eml-lib` package includes TypeScript typings, so you don't need to install `@types/eml-lib`.

+### Template

+You can use the [EML Template](https://github.com/Electron-Minecraft-Launcher/EML-Template) to create a Minecraft launcher with EML Lib.
+It is an Electron application that uses EML Lib to launch Minecraft.
+It is a good starting point to create your own Minecraft launcher.

 ### Quick start

 Quick start using the [EML AdminTool](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool):